akarve/bipsea/README.md

-bipsea is currently for experimental purposes only. bipsea is a standalone, test-driven implementation of BIP-85 and BIP-32. bipsea is designed for readability. bipsea offers a command-line interface and an API.
+bipsea is currently for experimental purposes only. bipsea is a standalone, test-driven implementation of BIP-85 and BIP-32. bipsea is designed for readability and correctness. bipsea offers a command-line interface and an API.

 bipsea relies on cryptographic primitives from Python (`secrets`, `hashlib`),